Skip to content

 A Quick Word on Safety

-Albanian banking apps are secure, but you should always follow digital best practices.
+Albanian banking apps are generally secure, but you should still follow standard online security precautions.

 1. Use Two-Factor Authentication (2FA): All major banks require this.
 It means even if someone has your password, they can’t log in without a second code, usually sent to your phone.